Flagstone Options for Yard and Patio

 Uniform flagstone tiles are typically set in mortar, and used in more formal patios and projects.
-They are typically sold by the square foot, and prices in northern Colorado range from $7 to $12 per square foot.
+They are typically sold by the square foot.
 Uniform tiles are less forgiving, as they must all be lined up more evenly than irregular shapes.

 Flagstone patios are relatively easy to build, but very attractive and durable.
 However, it’s important to start the job right by choosing the best flagstone from among many available options.

 Looking for a Pro?
 Call us(866) 441-6648